scrimba/api-proxy/readme.md

 # Getting Started

-This project was bootstrapped with [imba-base-template](https://github.com/imba/imba-base-template).

-It aims to be a generic proxy for api´s where you can inject api keys / authentication without exposing it to the requester.
+This repo aims to be a generic proxy for api´s where you can inject api keys / authentication without exposing it to the requester.
 It uses dotenv to define it´s workings.

 1. Copy .env-example to .env and set the env vars to fit the api of choice